COVID 19 Vaccine Booster Shots - Frequently Asked Questions

 Will the booster shot also be free?

-Currently, COVID-19 vaccines are available for everyone at no cost, including the booster shot for all people living in the United States, regardless of insurance or immigration status.
-However, at some point, the cost of a booster may only be covered by insurance or Medicaid.
+Currently, COVID-19 vaccines are available for everyone at no cost through the end of April 2023, including the booster shot for all people living in the United States, regardless of insurance or immigration status.
+After that, the cost of a booster may only be covered by insurance or Medicaid.

 Will providers accept anyone who says they’re eligible to receive a booster shot?
 Will people need to show a doctor’s note/prescription or other documentation?